-(i) a public offering price per share of common stock of \$ (\$ net of the underwriting discount), (ii) a public offering price per Series E Warrant of \$ (\$ net of the underwriting discount) and (iii) a public offering price per Series F Warrant of \$ (\$ net of the underwriting discount).
+(i) a public offering price per share of common stock of \$0.53 (\$0.4876 net of the underwriting discount), (ii) a public offering price per Series E Warrant of \$0.01 (\$0.0092 net of the underwriting discount) and (iii) a public offering price per Series F Warrant of \$0.01 (\$0.0092 net of the underwriting discount).

-- (2) The public offering price and underwriting discount in respect of the Class B Units corresponds to (i) a public offering price per Series E Convertible Preferred Stock of \$ (\$ net of the underwriting discount), (ii) a public offering price per Series E Warrant of \$ (\$ net of the underwriting discount) and (iii) a public offering price per Series F Warrant of \$ (\$ net of the underwriting discount). - (3) We have also agreed to pay the representative a management fee of 1.0% of the gross proceeds from the offering and to reimburse the accountable expenses of the representative, including a pre-closing expense allowance of up to a maximum of \$35,000 and an additional closing expense allowance up to a maximum of \$110,000. - (4) We have granted a 45-day option to the underwriters to purchase up to additional shares of common stock and/or Series E Warrants to purchase an additional shares of common stock and/or Series F Warrants to purchase an additional shares of common stock at the public offering price per share of common stock and the public offering price per Warrant set forth above less the underwriting discounts and commissions solely to cover over-allotments, if any.
+- (2) The public offering price and underwriting discount in respect of the Class B Units corresponds to (i) a public offering price per Series E Preferred Stock of \$0.53 (\$0.4876 net of the underwriting discount), (ii) a public offering price per Series E Warrant of \$0.01 (\$0.0092 net of the underwriting discount) and (iii) a public offering price per Series F Warrant of \$0.01 (\$0.0092 net of the underwriting discount). - (3) We have also agreed to pay the representative a management fee of 1.0% of the gross proceeds from the offering and to reimburse the accountable expenses of the representative, including a pre-closing expense allowance of up to a maximum of \$35,000 and an additional closing expense allowance up to a maximum of \$110,000. - (4) We have granted a 45-day option to the underwriters to purchase up to 1,090,909 additional shares of common stock and/or Series E Warrants to purchase an additional 1,090,909 shares of common stock and/or Series F Warrants to purchase an additional 1,090,909 shares of common stock and the public offering price per warrant set forth above less the underwriting discounts and commissions solely to cover over-allotments, if any.

-We estimate the total expenses payable by us for this offering to be approximately \$, which amount includes (i) the underwriting discount of \$, (ii) reimbursement of the accountable expenses of the underwriters, including the legal fees of the representative, in an amount not to exceed \$35,000 for pre-closing expenses plus \$110,000 for closing expenses, (iii) a management fee of approximately \$ which represents 1.0% of the total gross proceeds payable to the representative, and (iv) other estimated company expenses of approximately \$333,989, which includes legal, accounting, printing costs, and various fees associated with the registration and listing of our shares.
+We estimate the total expenses payable by us for this offering to be approximately \$839,000, which amount includes (i) the underwriting discount of \$319,999.99, (ii) reimbursement of the accountable expenses of the underwriters, including the legal fees of the representative, in an amount not to exceed \$35,000 for pre-closing expenses plus \$110,000 for closing expenses, (iii) a management fee of approximately \$40,000 which represents 1.0% of the total gross proceeds payable to the representative, and (iv) other estimated company expenses of approximately \$333,989, which includes legal, accounting, printing costs, and various fees associated with the registration and listing of our shares.